G-EDM/G-EDM/README.md

 <img width="800" src="./images/5192821745602659994.jpg">
 </br></br>

+# Tips
+The Motionboard should not be placed into the same box as the pulseboard.
+There is sensitive communication going on with the ESP and switching loads can make a lot of noise that is able to mess around with the ESP.

+I have the motionboard mounted outside the metalbox that contains the pulseunit.
+</br></br>

 # License

 All 3D models and FreeCAD files are OpenSource.
 Feel free to do with it whatever you want.